 Bears are not something you would usually associate with Africa, but they were once plentiful throughout the continent.

-These mammals were initially hunted during the time of the Roman Empire, however the hunting methods employed in this era were not effective enough to kill off the species – though not through lack of trying.
+These mammals were initially hunted during the time of the Roman Empire.
+However, the hunting methods employed in this era were not effective enough to kill off the species – though not through a lack of trying.